Magazine

 Development of REITs

 Around the time of their establishment in 1960, the first REITs consisted of mortgage companies.
 The industry experienced significant expansion in the late 1960s and the early 1970s.
 This expansion happened because of the increased use of Mortgage REITs or MREITs in land development and construction deals.
-In 1976, the Tax Reform Act authorized the establishment of REITS as corporations in addition to business trusts.
+In 1976, the Tax Reform Act authorized the establishment of REITS as corporations and business trusts.
 The Act of 1986 also impacted REITs.
 New rules like preventing taxpayers from using partnerships and sheltering their earnings from other sources were established.
 Unfortunately, REITs witnessed significant losses in the stock market three years later.

 In 1992, Retail REIT Taubman Centers modernized the REITs by creating UPREIT.